rwprimitives/tor-seeker/README.md

 	190.10.8.166    | Port: 443, Nickname: Donatello, Country: Costa Rica, First seen: 2021-03-12 20:00:00, Last seen: 2022-02-13 03:00:00, Last restarted: 2022-01-04 22:48:54

-2. Query for one or more Tor relays via IP address.
+**Query for one or more Tor relays via IP address**

 The following example shows how to use `--ip` option with the two Tor relay IP addresses:

-.. code-block: bash

     $ torseeker --ip 138.59.18.106 190.10.8.166